-Started in 2004 by local dedicated outdoor enthusiasts and conservationists, the fishing derby is a great way for kids and their parents to have an enjoyable and educational morning on the lake fishing for perch, sunfish, trout, bass, northern pikeminnow, sculpin, and whatever else you can get to bite.
-The main objectives of the derby are to get new anglers out on the water, experienced anglers to share their knowledge and fish stories, and everyone to have a good time while connecting with the environment.
+The Fishing Derby is back this year!
+Started in 2004 by local dedicated outdoor enthusiasts and conservationists, the fishing derby is a great way for kids and their parents to have an enjoyable and educational time on the lake fishing for perch, sunfish, trout, bass, northern pikeminnow, sculpin, and whatever else you can get to bite.

 DERBY POLICIES